-Since the researches have been conducted in Western countries by researchers who are familiar with both theoretical constructs and empirical findings derived from Western cultures, conceptualizations of principal leadership are based on the findings derived from them.
-Hallinger and Taraseina (1994) conducted a research entitled: Conceptualizing and Assessing the Instructional Leadership of Secondary School Principals in Thailand aimed at developing a methodology that would provide reliable and valid data on the instructional leadership of Thailand principals and comparing the results to prior findings obtained in the United States and Malaysia.
+Since the research has been conducted in Western countries by researchers who are familiar with both theoretical constructs and empirical findings derived from Western cultures, conceptualizations of principal leadership are based on the findings derived from them.
+Hallinger and Taraseina (1994) conducted a research entitled:

+\Conceptualizing and Assessing the Instructional Leadership of Secondary School\\

+\Principals in Thailand\\ aimed at developing a methodology that would provide reliable and valid data on the instructional leadership of Thailand principals and comparing the results to prior findings obtained in the United States and Malaysia.
 The researchers of this research relied on the conceptualization of instructional leadership developed by Hallinger and Murphy (1985).
-They subsequently operationally defined this conceptualization into a survey instrument, the Principal Instructional Management Rating Scale (PIMRS) (Hallinger & Murphy, 1985).
-Using the PIMRS, the researchers assess three dimensions of the instructional leadership construct: defining the school's mission, managing the instructional program, and promoting a positive school learning climate (Hallinger & Murphy, 1985).
+They subsequently operationally defined this conceptualization into a survey instrument, the \Principal Instructional Management\\ mission, managing the instructional program, and promoting a positive school learning climate (Hallinger & Murphy, 1985).